 Experience bail bonding from a whole new perspective with A.K.A.
 Bail Bonds of Alabama with our hassle free service.
-Be set free my God's grace is our motto.
-He can do much more for you than we can!
+Be set free by God's grace is our prayer for you, not just our motto.

 Conveniently Located at:

 217-A 2nd.
 Ave E. - Oneonta, AL, 35121

 A NEW ERA HAS ARRIVED IN THE BAIL BONDING INDUSTRY: At A.K.A.
 Bail Bonds of Alabama our only business objective is to honor God!

 To accomplish this objective we'll begin with these six principles.

 1.We will always treat people of every race, creed, and national origin with respect and dignity. “no tomamos ventaja de hispanics” Regardless of your economic situation, or status in the community we will treat you fairly.
 We'll pray for those we bond out and their families, as well as for those that we can't.
 That's the best help we know to offer!

 2.Our focus will never be on money, but rather on helping those in need.
 We will work with families and individuals to work out affordable payment plans for the higher bonds where the crime was not of a violent or sexual immoral nature.
 We will be a company you can count on in times of need, and we'll do this with the utmost discretion, and respect for your privacy.
 We all have made mistakes in our lives, and that's when friends help friends.